For the 2nd time in a 2 year period, our Dimplex B8000 electric fireplace insert has had the fireplace blower element “die” on us.

 Replacing the Heater Element on an RV Fireplace

-Once I had the replacement element, I did something SUPER DUPER CRAZY and WIERD.
+Once I had the replacement element, I did something SUPER DUPER CRAZY and WEIRD.
 I read the Dimplex manual.
-Find the manual for the rv Dimplex Fireplace BT8000.
+Find the manual for the rv Dimplex Fireplace BT8000

 You can see in the next four pictures the locations of those screws.
 Sorry about the bad photography, unattractive subject, and poor choice of clothes.
 Its only when you go to put pictures into a blog post that you actually panic!